iterative/dvc.org/content/blog/2022-05-05-end-to-end-computer-vision-api-part-2-local-experiments.md

   products moving along a production line.
 The solution we proposed was a Deep Learning-based image segmentation model wrapped in a web API.
 We talked about effective management and versioning of large datasets and the creation of reproducible ML pipelines.

-Here we'll learn about experiment
-  management:  generation of many experiments by tweaking configurations and hyperparameters;  comparison of experiments based on their performance metrics; and persistence of the most promising ones
+  Here we'll learn about experiment management: generation of many experiments by tweaking configurations and hyperparameters;  comparison of experiments based on their performance metrics; and persistence of the most promising ones.
 picture: 2022-05-05/e2e-cv-pt2-cover.png
 author: alex_kim
 commentsUrl: https://discuss.dvc.org/t/end-to-end-computer-vision/1178